A wonderful introduction to the rainforest in this comfortable lodge on a biodynamic farm, within easy reach of Arenal

-There are also several individual bungalows with queensize beds, and larger family cabins, with 2 bedrooms, scattered throughout the pretty gardens at the centre of the 200 acre estate.
-Or Casa de Barro, an adobe earthbag house made from the deep red clay found on the farm.
-These are ideal for single travellers or couples who want more privacy, or families who’d like to spread out.
+There are also several individual bungalows with queensize beds, including the honeymoon favourite Dome Suite, an unusually shaped structure, which has a bedroom in one dome and a bathroom in another.
+Larger family bungalows with 2 bedrooms are also scattered through the pretty gardens at the centre of the 200-acre estate.
+Casa de Barro is an adobe earthbag house made from the deep red clay found on the farm, ideal for single travellers or couples who want more privacy, or families who’d like to spread out.
 You really could base yourself here for several days, and have a blissful holiday exploring the rainforest, the farm, and nearby Arenal.

 Finca Luna Nueva grows organic and biodynamic food of the highest standard on its 200 acre farm, and you can be assured of fabulous fresh food while you’re here: home reared pork and chicken, delicious fruit, superb homemade yoghurt, sustainably farmed turmeric and ginger.
 Owner Steven Farrell is passionate about providing guests with the best nature has to offer.